IBM-Blockchain-Archive/learn-chaincode/README.md

 ![Register Example](https://raw.githubusercontent.com/IBM-Blockchain/learn-chaincode/master/imgs/register_response.PNG)

+If you didn't receive a "Login successful" response, go back and make sure you properly copied your enrollID and secret.
 Now that you have enrollID set up, you can use this ID when deploying, invoking, and querying chaincode in the subsequent steps.

 ###Deploying the chaincode
 In order to deploy chaincode through the rest interface, you will need to have the chaincode stored in a public git repository.